 “I’ve got some insane ideas this year,” she said in a video posted soon after the announcement.
 “What if we covered the stadium with glitter?

 Last month, New York Post’s Page Six and Billboard reported that Perry was preparing to shine at Super Bowl XLIX, set for February 1 in Glendale, Arizona.

-It's not hard to see why the NFL would want to pursue Perry.
-Here are three reasons why we think she'll kill it.
+It’s not hard to see why the NFL would want to pursue Perry; if her much-talked-about performance happens, these are three reasons why we think she’d kill it.

 Katy Perry’s music is essentially the stuff Super Bowl halftime dreams are made of.
 Much of her catalog is high-energy, danceable pop that’s just cheeky enough to be entertaining without losing a sponsorship.

 And she has a backlog of hits to choose from: There’s “Birthday” and “Roar” from her 2013 release “Prism,” plus older but still-in-rotation tracks like “Firework,” “Peacock,” “California Gurls” and “I Kissed A Girl.”

 2. Everyone from your grandma to your 3-year-old nephew knows her music.

 In 2011, Katy Perry tied with Michael Jackson – not bad company – with five No. 1 singles from the same album.
 You don’t accomplish that without some serious fan power, young and old.

 And when we say young, we mean young: “Dark Horse” has been known to soothe at least one baby.